sandyjernigan/webdb-i-challenge/queries.md

 SELECT Phone FROM [Suppliers] where SupplierID = 11;

 ## List first 10 orders ever places, descending by the order date
+> List first 10 orders placed, sorted descending by the order date.
+The order with date 1997-02-12 should be at the top.

+SELECT * FROM [Orders]
+ORDER BY OrderDate DESC
+LIMIT 10;

 ## Find all customers that live in London, Madrid, or Brazil